Vieira drops Balotelli from Nice squad

-Watch Toulouse v Nice LIVE on beIN SPORTS CONNECT tomorrow from 6.45am (NZST)
+Mario Balotelli has been dropped from the Nice squad for their Ligue 1 match with Toulouse.

-Balotelli is absent from the 18-man group named by coach Patrick Vieira for Saturday's (NZST) clash.
+Balotelli is absent from the 18-man group named by coach Patrick Vieira for Friday's clash.

 A statement on Nice's website announcing the squad said only that Balotelli was absent due to Vieira's decision.